Filipino Repatriation Act

-The Filipino Repatriation Act of 1935 established for Filipino people living in the United States a repatriation program.
+The Filipino Repatriation Act of 1935, also known as the Welsh Bill after Representative Richard J. Welch, established for Filipino people living in the United States a repatriation program.
 It provided free transportation for Filipino residents of the continental United States who wished to return to the Philippines but could not afford to do so.

 Provisions

 The Filipino Repatriation Act provided free one-way transportation for single adults.
 Such grants were supplemented in some instances by private funds, such as from the California Emergency Relief Association, that paid passage for Filipino children who had been born in the United States so that they could return with their parents.
 Both the Tydings–McDuffie Act and the Filipino Repatriation Act halted family reunification under U.S. immigration law, forcing many Filipino families to remain separate for a number of years.
 If they wished to return to the US, the Filipinos were restricted under the quota system established by the Tydings–McDuffie Act which limited the number of Filipinos entering the US to 50 per year.